 - Two-factor authentication.
 We’re beginning to explore other options to protect your university account.
 Any of those options would involve two-factor authentication.
 What does that mean?
 When logging in, you’d be required to present another piece of data besides your password (like a special code sent by text to your phone).

 - Technology security checks.
-Anytime we bring new technology to campus, we run it through some kind of security and privacy evaluation to make sure it meets certain standards.
-We also routinely perform or request security audits on our systems and services, across the board.
+Anytime we bring new technology to campus, we run it through a security and privacy evaluation to make sure it meets certain standards.
+We also routinely perform or request security audits on our systems and services across the board.

 - Computer encryption.
 We check frequently on industry standards when it comes to university security.
-This year, we've begun rolling out full-disk encryption to all faculty and staff computers on campus.
-Under this arrangement, new devices will come encrypted and older computers will be encrypted when they're reimaged or repaired.
+Recently, we've rolled out full-disk encryption to all faculty and staff computers on campus.
+Under this arrangement, new devices will come encrypted and older computers will be encrypted when they're re-imaged or repaired.

 What You Can DoThere are a number of steps you can take right now to ensure all of your accounts stay protected, too.